Bora-Bora

 When to Go

-The dry season runs from May to October, with lower humidity, less rainfall, and reliable southeast trade winds that keep temperatures comfortable.
-This is high season and accommodation prices reflect it.
-The wet season from November to April brings heavier rainfall and occasional cyclone risk, but also lower prices, greener landscapes, and fewer visitors.
-The sea is warm enough for water activities throughout the year.
+The dry season runs May through October.
+Lower humidity, less rainfall, and reliable southeast trade winds make it the most comfortable period for outdoor activity.
+It is also high season, and prices reflect that.
+The wet season (November through April) brings heavier rain and a low cyclone risk, but also greener landscapes, quieter resorts, and meaningfully lower accommodation rates.
+The lagoon is warm enough for water activity throughout the year.

 Getting Around